 These deliciously spiced caramel apple cinnamon scones will give you major Fall vibes!
 They’re buttery and moist with crisp crumbly edges and soft flaky centers.
 Crunchy coarse sugar and salted caramel are the perfect finishing touches!

 Scones.
 They can taste REALLY good or they can taste REALLY bad.
 It all depends on the recipe and mixing method.

 I learned how to make absolutely delicious scones few years ago when I attended a cooking event in the Panera Bread test kitchen.
 Turns out that I had been making all the wrong scones up until that point!
-Since that fateful afternoon, I’ve mastered chocolate chip scones, cinnamon scones, and blueberry scones.
+Since that fateful afternoon, I’ve conquered chocolate chip scones, cinnamon scones, blueberry scones, and even ham & cheese scones.
 I use the same basic scone recipe for each flavor.

 By the way, I wrote an entire post devoted to my favorite base recipe for scones.
 Today we’re making caramel apple cinnamon scones inspired by real caramel apples.
 These will definitely become your new favorite flavor.
 Here’s why you’ll love them: